cortex-js/compute-engine/src/docs/guide-augmenting.md

 ### Defining a Function

-However, you still can't evaluate the expression, because the Compute Engine doesn't know how to evaluate `double` yet, it just knows that `double` is a function.
+However, you still can't evaluate the expression, because the Compute Engine knows that `double` is a function but it doesn't know how to evaluate it yet.

 ```js example
 console.log(ce.evaluate(expr).json);
 // ➔ ["double", 3]
 ```

-For the Compute Engine to evaluate `double`, you need to define provide a definition for it.
+For the Compute Engine to evaluate `double`, you need to provide a definition for it.
+You can do this by adding a `evaluate` handler to the definition of `double`:

 ```js example
 ce.declare("double", {